-In the absence of exceptional circumstances each teacher will be given a duty-free lunch period of thirty minutes.
+In the absence of exceptional circumstances each teacher will be given a duty-free lunch period of thirty (30) minutes.

-ARTICLE 16 WORKERS COMPENSATION
+ARTICLE 16 WORKER'S COMPENSATION

 All teachers are covered by workers' compensation.
 A teacher who is collecting workers' compensation may use accumulated sick leave to make up the difference, if any, between the teacher's regular pay and the workers' compensation payments allocated to lost time.
+The

-The Director of Human Resources shall provide assistance to a teacher in communicating with representatives of Workers Compensation.
+Assistant Superintendent for Human Resources shall provide assistance to a teacher in communicating with representatives of Worker's Compensation.